 Loss or theft of your pet

 Most lifetime pet insurance policies will cover your pet for the duration of its life however there may be changes in the policy as your pet gets older.
-For example, ManyPets changes its excess once your pet turns 9 years old and insists that you pay a 20% co-payment on top of the fixed-fee excess you have selected (minimum of £69 unless you have a Regular policy with no excess selected).
+For example, Perfect Pet charges a 15% co-payment on top of your fixed-fee excess once your dog turns 8 and your cat turns 10 and ManyPets charges a minimum excess of £99 and a 20% co-payment once your pet turns 9.
 A co-payment is an additional cost of the percentage of the veterinary fees, this is in addition to any excess.
 Like most pet insurance policies, lifetime pet insurance will not offer cover for any pre-existing conditions your pet has prior to taking out a new policy, but if your pet develops a new long-term condition it will be covered.
 It may, however, be possible to take out pre-existing condition pet insurance.

 How much does lifetime pet insurance cost?